 WHO IS BEN ROSEBERRY?

-Ben is an American stage actor who, in his over 20 year career, has appeared on Broadway, Off-Broadway, National Tour and on Regional stages throughout North America.
-He has appeared in countless readings and developmental workshops of new works, and can be heard on 3 original studio cast recordings and 2 major motion pictures.
-He is also an adjunct professor of Music Theory at NYU (NSB Tisch School of the Arts) and a Vocal, Acting and Dialect Coach.
+Ben is an American stage actor who, in his over 20 year career, has appeared on Broadway, Off-Broadway, National Tour and Regional stages throughout North America.
+He has appeared in countless readings and developmental workshops of new works, and can be heard on 3 original cast recordings and 2 major motion pictures including The Notebook (OBCR) and Mean Girls (‘24 Paramount).
+He is also an adjunct professor of Music Theory at NYU and a Vocal, Acting and Dialect Coach.
 He is the frontman for The Fractured Years and composer for the award winning composer/ lyricist team Roseberry and Klose.
+His arrangements and compositions have been played across the country in multiple venues including Northwestern University, Lincoln Center and, most recently, the Met Gala.
 Ben is a proud member of the Actors Equity Association and the TONY award winning and Grammy nominated Broadway Inspirational Voices , where he also serves as the Associate Music Director.
-He resides in NYC with his wife Sarah.
+He resides in NYC with his wife Sarah and their dog Graham.

 Stage Reel